KittyCAD/tree-sitter-kcl/README.md

  - Run `just test-watch` to start running tests.
 They will rerun whenever you change the tests or grammar.
  - Update [`grammar.js`](https://github.com/KittyCAD/tree-sitter-kcl/blob/main/grammar.js)
  - Check that your `just test-watch` reports all tests are passing.
+ - Run `just fmt` to make sure your code passes our CI formatting check.
  - Consider updating [`highlights.scm`](https://github.com/KittyCAD/tree-sitter-kcl/blob/main/queries/highlights.scm) to highlight whatever you added properly.
 No need to, this is strictly optional.
  - Open a PR.